-At the Annual General Meeting in 2023, the Board of Directors was granted authorisation to buy back up to 100,000,000 Orkla shares so that the company can acquire and hold up to 10% of its share capital.
+At the Annual General Meeting in 2024, the Board of Directors was granted authorisation to buy back up to 100,000,000 Orkla shares so that the company can acquire and hold up to 10% of its share capital.
 It is a requirement that shares acquired under this authorisation must be cancelled or used in connection with employee incentive programmes.
-As at 31 December 2023, Orkla had not purchased any of its own shares under the current authorisation.
-As at 31 December 2023, Orkla held 3,763,927 treasury shares.
+As at 31 December 2024, Orkla had bought back 1,440,000 of its own shares under the current authorisation for the purpose of implementing employee incentive programme.
+Orkla's holding of treasury shares totalled 2,492,984 as at 31 December 2024.
+In the period from 31 December 2024 to 12 March 2025 the company has bought back an additional 3,560,000 shares.